Joan Mitchell: Select legacy exhibitions

 Mitchell's work was featured in mid-career surveys in 1961 and 1974, and a major late-career retrospective toured in 1988 and 1989.
 A retrospective survey, The Paintings of Joan Mitchell, opened at the Whitney Museum of American Art in 2002.
-On the eve of the exhibition's opening in 2002, friend and art writer Klaus Kertess wrote in the New York Times: "A passionate inner vision guided Joan's brush.
+On the eve of the exhibition's opening, friend and art writer Klaus Kertess wrote in the New York Times: "A passionate inner vision guided Joan's brush.
 Like her peer Cy Twombly, she extended the vocabulary of her Abstract Expressionist forebears.
 She imbued their painterliness with a compositional and chromatic bravery that defiantly alarms us into grasping their beauty."

+In 2016 her work was included in the exhibition Women of Abstract Expressionism organized by the Denver Art Museum.
 In 2015, Kunsthaus Bregenz, Austria, organized Joan Mitchell Retrospective: Her Life and Paintings, which traveled to Museum Ludwig, Cologne, Germany (2015–2016).

+Mitchell's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 In September 2021, a comprehensive retrospective, Joan Mitchell, opened at San Francisco Museum of Modern Art (September 4, 2021 – January 17, 2022).
 The retrospective was co-curated by Sarah Roberts, SFMOMA, and Katy Siegel, Baltimore Museum of Art.
-In a review for The New York Times, critic Tausif Noor wrote that the exhibition "tracks how Mitchell’s steely resolve to be written in history as one of the greatest painters produced a signature style that extended the contours of Abstract Expressionism."
+In a review for The New York Times, critic Tausif Noor wrote that the exhibition "tracks how Mitchell's steely resolve to be written in history as one of the greatest painters produced a signature style that extended the contours of Abstract Expressionism."
 Following the run at SFMOMA, the show traveled to the Baltimore Museum of Art (March 6 – August 14, 2022) and the Fondation Louis Vuitton, Paris (Fall 2022).
+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.